3 The evolution of interdisciplinary approaches

 Interdisciplinarity in the twentieth century is thought to have emerged from the social sciences and the many problems following the end of the First World War.
 It is argued that understanding post-war problems, such as population shifts, housing, social welfare, war, labour and crime, needed to be addressed by a range of different disciplines, rather than through the lens of just one, to work towards the ‘unity of knowledge’.

 At a similar time, the mid-twentieth century saw the introduction of ‘general education’, which shaped the way interdisciplinarity is viewed today (Klein, 1990).
 However, in the UK, it is sometimes argued that children are required to specialise from a relatively early age.
 In contrast, some countries allow students to continue studying in an interdisciplinary way throughout their compulsory education.
-For example, schools in Finland have moved away from teaching lessons focusing on classic school subjects like mathematics or English, towards teaching these subjects in the context of broader, cross-cutting topics, such as food safety and climate change.
+For example, some schools in Finland have included teaching subjects in the context of broader, cross-cutting topics or themes, such as food safety and climate change.

-In the following section, you will begin to explore why it can be important to apply multidisciplinary or interdisciplinary learning to a variety of topics.
+In the following section, you will begin to explore why it can be important to apply different disciplinary learning to a variety of topics.